sidshekhar/mapping-football-stadiums/README.md

 # mapping-football-stadiums
 > An interactive map that displays football stadiums in the U.K and allows filtering and searching on select criteria.
 The map was built using Leaflet.js and stores data about the stadiums in a database.
+View it here: https://www.sidshekhar.com/mapping-football-stadiums/
 <br>

 <img src="Images/screenshot5.PNG" alt="site screenshot">
 <em>Map View showing stadium detail and filters on the right</em>